Adroiti/docs-for-code-review-tools/Pylint-return-outside-function.md

 ## Description

-Used when a "return" statement is found outside a function or method.
+Used when a `return` statement is found outside a function or method.

 ## Further Reading